servalproject/batphone/INSTALL.md

  * The built APK is in `~/src/batphone/bin/batphone-debug.apk`.
  * The built version identifier is in `batphone/res/values/version.xml`.

-If the command fails:

- * Ensure that all the requirements and environment specified above are met;
+If the command fails, check that all the requirements and environment specified above are met.
+Over 90% of all build errors stem from this cause.
+Some common problems are:

+ * **Unable to locate tools.jar.
+Expected to find it in ...**  The JDK (Java development kit) is not installed, only the JRE (Java runtime environment).
+   Solution: install the JDK (see step 3).

+ * **Error: Oops, it looks like you didn't provide an argument for '-t'.
+   '-p' was found instead.**  The [SDK platform package][] for Android API level 8 is not installed.
+Install it and try again.

- * Contact the [Serval Project Developers][] Google Group.
+If the development environment is all present and correct, and the build still fails, then contact the [Serval Project Developers][] Google Group for assistance.

 Step 6 - Install the APK
 ------------------------